 The Business Administration major is a four-year program with a curricular blend of general education, pre-professional course work, fundamental business knowledge (accounting, finance, management, marketing, and information systems), international business, and business elective courses.
 The curriculum of this major is also designed with a 21-credit business elective block plus 3 credits of 300/400 level free electives built into the program.
 These electives allow students to pursue their personal or professional interest in certain business domains, which can be in forms of a specific track, certificate, and/or topic-based courses fitting the business knowledge/skills they want to develop.
 Students in the Business Administration major can also choose the Supply Chain Management track to advance their field-specific skills and knowledge.
 The program nurtures important business skills and administrative competencies including managing/overseeing business enterprises, ability to analyze business opportunities/challenges, legal and international awareness, interpersonal skills, and teamwork.
 Business Administration students are thus prepared to perform and manage various administrative and functional activities in business enterprises and non-profit organizations.

-Students who wish to study business administration at NDSU enroll as pre-business majors in the College of Business for their freshman and sophomore years.
-Pre-business majors apply for admission to the professional program during their second year.
-Transfer students with sufficient credits and appropriate course work also may apply.
+Students who wish to study business administration at NDSU enroll as pre-business students in the College of Business for their first semester of their freshman year.
+Pre-business administration majors then apply for admission to the professional program after completing the pre-professional courses required for professional program admission, including ENGL 120, COMM 110, MATH 144, ECON 201 or 202, and PSYC 111 or SOC 110.
+Transfer students with appropriate course work also may apply.